pakeke-constructor/PushOps/txt_and_images/codebase/components.md

 ]]

+armour = 2; -- Damage reduced by 2 times (defaults to 1.)

+onDeath = function(ent) end -- callback for when ent dies. onDamage = function(ent, dmg) end -- callback for taking dmg onBoom   = function(ent, x,y, strength) end -- callback for `boom`.
+onMoob = function(ent, x,y, strength) end -- callback for `moob`.

+onInteract = function(ent, interacting_ent, type)
+-- Only for entities with ent.targetID = "interact"

+-- when player `push` or `pull` next to  targetID = "interact" -- type is either `pull` or `push`.
+-- ALSO, ent.size must be bigger than interacting distance!  (done in ControlSys) -- If boolean `true` is returned, the push or pull is cancelled. end

 hybrid = true -- Added to `HybridSys`.
 This bridges the gap,
              -- allows for OOP-ECS hybrid architecture

 onUpdate = function(e,dt)end -- part of hybridsys
 onHeavyUpdate = function(e,dt)end -- part of hybridsys
 onDraw = function(e,dt)end -- part of hybridsys

+-- These components must be added BEFORE .hybrid is added, -- Or else the system won't pick the entities up.

  -- for portals.
 This component should be overridden as portal is created portalDestination = {